+ARTE 501 – Graduate Art Education Concepts and Contexts (3)

+Students are introduced to the field of art education.
+Concepts of art teaching and learning, artistic development, and a diversity of contexts for art education are investigated.
+Includes clinical experiences.

+Offered: Fall, Spring.

+ARTE 502 – Graduate Art Curriculum Design and Assessment (3)

+Prospective art educators develop theoretical and practical knowledge related to art curriculum design, art lesson planning, and art teaching and assessment methods.
+Contemporary education environments and current social/education issues considered.

+Prerequisite: ARTE 501 or concurrent enrollment in ARTE 501.

+Offered: Fall, Spring.

 ARTE 503 - Graduate Introduction to Art Education (3)

 Prospective art educators are oriented to the field of art as a discipline and to concepts of teaching and learning in art.
 Included are graduate-level research projects as well as observational and studio experiences.